Maddi5/FreeSurfer-FastSurfer_Comparison/README.md

 ## Usage
-Place your .mgz files in the FreeSurfer-FastSurfer_Comparison directory.
-Then substitute 'FreeSurfer.mgz', 'FreeSurfer_auto.mgz' and 'FastSurfer.mgz' with the names of your files in the following part of `segmentations_comparison.py` script:
+Place your configuration file with the .mgz files path in the FreeSurfer-FastSurfer_Comparison directory.
+The config_file.ini should have the following structure:

 ```
-input_volumes= {
-    'FreeSurfer': load_volume('FreeSurfer.mgz'),
-    'FreeSurfer_auto': load_volume('FreeSurfer_auto.mgz'),
-    'FastSurfer': load_volume('FastSurfer.mgz')
-}
+[Volumes]
+FreeSurfer = path/to/FreeSurfer.mgz
+FreeSurfer_auto = path/to/FreeSurfer_auto.mgz
+FastSurfer = path/to/FastSurfer.mgz
 ```
 Then run `segmentations_comparison.py` to compute the metrics and save the results, and `plot_differences.py` to generate and save the visualizations.
 The results will be saved in the `Results` folder.